darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 **Note:** While, like with any S-shaped curve, the contrast is normally highest in the middle of the curve, around the pivot, too low values of contrast will cause the toe and/or shoulder to become 'inverted', as the curve will always make sure the selected black and white points are mapped to the selected black and white target values.
 In these cases, the inverted toe/shoulder will have a higher, instead of lower, contrast than the value selected here.
 This can be easily seen on the curve's graph.
 When such an inversion occurs, the respective _toe/shoulder power_ control becomes ineffective.
 This may sound complicated, but you will understand it immediately if you display the curve, and set a low contrast value.

 toe power / shoulder power
-: These controls how quickly the contrast drops below (above) the starting point of the toe (shoulder), that is, the lower (higher) end of the linear range around the pivot.
-If the toe (shoulder) starting point coincides with the pivot itself (the default), it defines how quickly the contrast drops below (above) the pivot.
-Lower values mean the contrast starts dropping quickly, while higher values cause the contrast to remain _almost_ constant over a longer range, followed by a more sudden drop.
+: The word _toe_ refers to the lower bend of the curve, while the _shoulder_ is the higher bend.
+Normally (for an S-curve), these are the sections where the curve's contrast gradually drops as it approaches black or white, for the toe and shoulder, respectively.
+The _toe / shoulder power_ sliders determine how long the contrast remains mostly unchanged.
+Higher power values result in the contrast remaining close to the value set around the pivot for longer, followed by a more abrupt, quicker drop, and lower final contrast around the black or white point.
+As already noted above in the description of _contrast around the pivot_, if the initial contrast is not enough to reach the black or white point from the pivot, the corresponding section of the curve becomes inverted (the toe may become convex, pointing downwards, or the shoulder may become concave, pointing upwards), rendering the toe or shoulder power control ineffective.

 ### advanced curve parameters
-**TODO** review

 toe start
-:Defines when the curve will start on the darker end.
-Higher values will push shadows earlier towards the blackpoint so the curve will be more aggressive on this end and it is possible that it gets completely flat on the lower end.
-This can cause a loss of details in the shadows.
+: Defines the left-hand side point where the linear portion of the curve ends, and below which the curve starts losing slope, becoming flatter, therefore adjusting the handling of shadows.
+Keeping the value at 0% allows transition to start at the pivot; higher values push the transition point down towards the chosen _target black_, which is reached at 100% (provided that the curve has enough contrast).
+The effect is similar to the _toe power_, but allows hard clipping, leading to a loss of details in the shadows.

 target black
-: Lower bound that the sigmoid curve converges to as the scene value approaches zero -- this should normally be left unchanged.
-You _can_ use this to give a faded analog look, but should instead prefer to use the "global offset" slider in [_color balance rgb_](./color-balance-rgb.md) to achieve a similar effect.
+: Lower bound that the sigmoid curve converges to as the scene value approaches the selected black point.
+The control can be used to create a faded analog look.
+Another way to achieve a similar effect is Another way to create a similar effect is the _look offset_.
+Alternatively, you may prefer the _global offset_ slider in the [_color balance rgb_](./color-balance-rgb.md) module.

 shoulder start
-::Defines when the curve will start on the on the brighter end.
-Higher values will push bright areas earlier towards the whitepoint so curve will be more aggressive on this end and it is possible that it gets completely flat on the higher end.
-This can cause a loss of details in the highlights.
+: Defines the right-hand side point where the linear portion of the curve ends, and above which the curve starts losing slope, becoming flatter, therefore adjusting the handling of highlights.
+Keeping the value at 0% allows transition to start at the pivot; higher values push the transition point down towards the chosen _target white_, which is reached at 100% (provided that the curve has enough contrast).
+The effect is similar to the _shadow power_, but allows hard clipping, leading to a loss of details in the highlights.

 target white
-: Upper bound that the sigmoid curve converges to as the scene value approaches infinity -- this should normally be left unchanged.
-You can use this to clip white at a defined scene intensity.
+: Upper bound that the sigmoid curve converges to as the scene value approaches the selected white point.
+The control can be used to limit the maximum output brightness.

 keep the pivot on identity line
-:tries to make sure the curve always stays S-shaped to keep toe and shoulder conrols effecive.
-This has an impact on the overall contrast, so it may be necessary to counteract with the contrast slider.
+: Automatically adjusts _curve y gamma_ to guarantee that the curve always stays S-shaped, keeping toe and shoulder controls effective.
+See more below, at _curve y gamma_.

 curve y gamma
-:shifts the representation of the pivot along the y-axis without yhnaging the brightness.
-This has an impact on the overall contrast, so it may be necessary to counteract with the contrast slider.
+: Shifts the representation of the pivot along the y-axis without changing its output brightness.
+This has nothing to do with the 'gamma' of the screen was calibrated to, but is an internal parameter of the algorithm.
+High values increase overall contrast (between the darkest and brightness regions) and saturation; low values make the image more washed-out.
+The immediate brightness range around the pivot, and therefore contrast around the pivot, are not affected.

 # TO BE CONTINUED, below is just a copy of sigmoid's docs.